Y0Coss/docs-fork/pages/account_and_service_management/managing_billing_payments_and_services/faq-billing/guide.en-gb.md

 ### Where do I find my bills?

-Go to the `Invoices`{.action} section, accessible via the dashboard in the OVHcloud Control Panel.
+Go to the `My bills`{.action} section, accessible via the dashboard in the OVHcloud Control Panel.

 #### Tips and tricks